yakovsushenok/MSc-Machine-Learning-UCL/README.md

 RandomForests.ipynb - First Coursework of COMP0081

-СОМР0084CW1 - First Coursework of the module СОМР0084.
+СОМР0084CW1 - First coursework of the module СОМР0084.
 Here I implemented an inverted index.
 Using the index, I ranked groups of passages to certain queries using the Cosine Similarity and BM25 Metric.
 I also use Laplace Smoothing, Lidstone correction and Dirchlet Smoothing.

+СОМР0084CW2 - Second coursework of the module СОМР0084.
+Here I implemented various algorithms which evaluated passage-ranking algorithms.
+Some of the algorithms include Logistic regression, Neural Network and LambdaMart.